chrisitopherus/pw-simplified/README.md

 Pw-Simplified is a fast and small JavaScript / Typescript library.
 Its API is easy and intuitive and really shines with Typescript.

+### Note: It uses Math.random().
+Since this modules purpose was to be used in the front-end as well.
+But if you want to use the crypto module then use the provided CryptoPassword Class

 ---

 ## Core Features